vandanapal150/Image_Similarity/README.md

 Then fed train images to model and compared its feature vector with all feature vectors.
 Used cosine distance to find similarity between feature vectors and got 10 similar images.

+Place the image or multiple images to be tested inside the test_image folder and get the similar 10 images.

 Screenshot of one image and its similar 10 images :